The Standard-Setting Process

 The PCAOB takes a priority-based approach to standard-related projects.
 The timing of each phase may vary from project to project, depending on the nature and scope of audit issues involved.
 A high level overview of the standard-setting process follows.

 Research Projects.
-For each research project, a PCAOB interdivisional research team is formed to perform research, outreach, and economic analysis to assess whether there is a need for changes to PCAOB standards; consider alternative regulatory responses; and, if standard setting is needed, evaluate the potential standard-setting scope and approaches.
+For each research project, an interdivisional research team is formed to perform research, outreach, and economic analysis to assess whether there is a need for changes to PCAOB standards; consider alternative regulatory responses; and, if standard setting is needed, evaluate the potential standard-setting scope and approaches.
 If standard setting is pursued, the project would be added to the standard-setting agenda.
 If standard setting is not pursued, consideration would be given to whether any other action is needed.
-For example, the PCAOB staff may prepare guidance regarding the application of existing PCAOB standards.
+For example, the staff may prepare guidance regarding the application of existing PCAOB standards.

-In addition to the projects on the research agenda, the PCAOB also conducts monitoring activities in other areas that could impact audits or PCAOB standards (e.g., financial reporting fraud, auditor independence, and new accounting standards).
+In addition to the projects on the research agenda, the staff also conducts monitoring activities in other areas that could impact audits or PCAOB standards (e.g., financial reporting fraud, auditor independence, and new accounting standards).

 Standard-Setting Projects.
 For each standard-setting project, the PCAOB solicits public comment on potential changes to standards before adopting changes.
 Consideration of changes to standards also involves conducting an economic analysis and analyzing the potential impact of changes on audits of emerging growth companies.
 Staff Guidance on Economic Analysis in PCAOB Standard Setting (Feb.
-14, 2014), was prepared to provide guidance to PCAOB staff involved in rulemaking.
+14, 2014), was prepared to provide guidance to staff involved in rulemaking.

 After the Board adopts changes to its standards, the changes must be approved by the SEC to become effective.